 This is quite revealing.
-It shows the series fluctuating about the value of approximately 0.10 (the average calculated in equation (1.29) above), with a slight downward trend.
+It shows the series fluctuating about the value of approximately 0.08 (the average calculated in equation (1.29) above), with a slight downwards trend.
 Furthermore, the series does not seem to show increasing volatility over time, as the others did.
-The graph therefore demonstrates that in proportionate terms there is no increasing volatility; the variance of the series around 0.10 does not change much over time (though 1991 still seems to be an 'unusual' observation).
-We may loosely refer to this series as being stationary - it has a constant mean and variance.
-This is not a formal definition of the statistical term, which imposes stricter conditions on the series, but it is a useful one to refer to.
+The graph therefore demonstrates that in proportionate terms there is no increasing volatility; the variance of the series around 0.08 does not change much over time (although 1991 still seems to be an 'unusual' observation).